← Back to all posts

 The Blog

-It feels right to document this publicly.
 The intersection of AI agents, local computing, and security is underexplored territory.
 Most AI content is about cloud APIs and SaaS products.
 Building an AI that lives on your hardware, with real capabilities and real security constraints, is a different game entirely.

 Ten Days

 The trust problem isn’t solved.
 It’s managed.
 Every capability you give an AI agent is a potential attack surface.
-The answer isn’t limiting capabilities, that defeats the purpose, or trusting behavioral rules, those can be broken.
+The answer isn’t limiting capabilities (that defeats the purpose) or trusting behavioral rules (those can be broken).
 The answer is mechanical enforcement.
 Systems that work correctly regardless of what the AI believes, intends, or is told to do.

 TOTP codes expire.
 Allowlists are finite.
 File permissions are kernel-enforced.
 Those are the building blocks.